sorbet/sorbet/website/docs/highlight-untyped.md

 There are multiple ways to enable untyped code highlights.

-- Open a Ruby file, and run the `Sorbet: Configure highlighting untyped code` command from the command pallette (accessed via ⇧⌘P on macOS, or ⌃⇧P on Windows and Linux).
+- Open a Ruby file, and run the `Sorbet: Configure highlighting untyped code` command from the command palette (accessed via ⇧⌘P on macOS, or ⌃⇧P on Windows and Linux).

   You will be able to choose where to highlight untyped code: